jruck/wp-boiler/README.md

 * **WordPress Importer** - for importing WP export files
 * **WP Typography** - for automatically applying proper em dashes, smart quotes, elipses, etc.

 A default database is available upon request with a number of baseline configurations.

 I'll update the WordPress version when I feel it's ready for production.
 Included plugins will also be updated, and from time to time,  likely swapped out alltogether.

 ## Features

-1. The core WordPress code is a Git submodule, and references [the official WordPress repo on Github](https://github.com/WordPress/WordPress).
-It lives in `/wp/` for easy management away from your custom content, and can be updated via Git, separate from your main project, by checking out the desired release tag straight from WordPress.
+1. The core WordPress code lives in `/wp/` for easy management away from your custom content.
 2. The `/content/` directory in the root overrides the default `/wp-content/` folder.
 3. A `local-config-sample.php` file which you can use to create a `local-config.php`.
 This file will be ignored by Git, and any settings specificed will automatically override the corresponding settings in the default `wp-config.php`, allowing you to maintain separate configurations on your development and production environments.

 ## Starting a new project w/ wp-boiler

 1. Create a new repo on your hosting service of choice (Github, Bitbucket, etc) with your `NEW_PROJECT_NAME`

 2. On your local machine, in the directory where you keep your code, execute the following, replacing `NEW_PROJECT_NAME` w/ your desired destination folder: